STORM-IRIT/Radium-Engine/doc/basics/radium-as-submodule.md

 \page basicsRadiumSubmodule Use Radium Libraries in your own project [TOC]

+## Quick instructions
 Radium is now shiped with a cmake package.
 To get it:
  - Get latest release,
  - Build from source, and install to the directory of your choice.

-Then, to use Radium in your own project, you need to set `CMAKE_PREFIX_PATH=/path/to/install/or/release/dir/lib/cmake/Radium`, and add the following lines in your `CMakeLists.txt`:
+Then, to use Radium in your own project, you need to set, at configure time `CMAKE_PREFIX_PATH=/path/to/install/or/release/dir/lib/cmake/Radium` or to define `Radium_DIR=/path/to/install/or/release/dir/lib/cmake/Radium`.

+Your `CMakeLists.txt` might then do the following:
 ~~~cmake
 find_package(Radium REQUIRED)
 target_link_libraries(${target} Radium::Core Radium::Engine Radium::IO Radium::Gui)